StephenGlasby/StephenGlasby.github.io/blog.md

 Here is a small dictionary: a sibling is 1-up-1-down, a parent is 1-up, a son/daughter is 1-down, a grandson/daughter is 2-down and a grandmother/father is 2-up.
 A second cousin is 3-up-3-down and a third cousin is 4-up-4-down.

-If you go down one more than you go up, then you say "once removed".
-Hence your first cousin once removed is 2-up-3-down, and a second cousin once removed is 3-up-4-down.
+If you go down more than up, you add "once removed" or "twice removed" or "thrice removed" etc. Hence 2-up-3-down is a first cousin once removed, as you are one generation lower than your first cousin 2-up-2-down.
+Similarly, 3-up-4-down is a second cousin once removed.
+Makes sense, right?
+So 3-up-2-down is sadly, and confusingly, also called second cousin once removed.
+Yes, two different relatives have the same name.
+See [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
+Thus specifying 3-up-4-down or 3-up-2-down avoids any

-Unfortunately, our naming system for relatives also uses "once removed" if you go up one more than you go down.
-Confusingly 3-up-2-down is called your first cousin once removed according to [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
-At this point, I think you can see that our naming system for relatives is not up to the job, and up-down notation is much clearer.
+ambiguity: having the same name for different relatives is rather confusing.

+Once you feel comfortable with up-down notation, you will realise that 1-up-1-down is your 0th cousin.
+In general, N-up-N-down is your (N-1)-cousin.

-Genealogists know all of this intuitively, but tend not to describe relations via the position on a binary tree.
-Hence they take a lot of words to distinguish between 2-up-3-down and 3-up-2-down.
-I prefer to use this compact unambiguous notation to describe complicated relationships.
-I am not suggesting calling your sibling 1-up-1-down or your parent 1-up, but cousins and beyond would be fair game.
-The notation is gender-neutral, which some may like, but some genealogist will dislike.
-It is shorter to say my aunt than my female 2-up-1-down, or my nephew than my male 1-up-2-down.
-A good compomise is to use *both* naming systems: choosing the one that is brief, unambiguous and easy to understand.
-To help learn the up-down system, here is a [Table of Consanguinity](files/TableOfConsanguinityLandscape.pdf) source [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
-While he gender neutral term *sibling* (sister/brother) is well-known, *nibling* (niece/nephew) and *pibling* (aunt/uncle) and other variants are less well-known.
+Genealogists know relationships intuitively, but tend not to describe them via the position on a binary tree.
+They take a lot of words to distinguish between 3-up-2-down and 3-up-4-down.
+I prefer to use this compact unambiguous up-down notation to describe complicated relationships.
+I am not suggesting calling your sibling 1-up-1-down or your parent 1-up, but relations beyond cousins and beyond would be fair game, especially if you want to be unambigous and understandable.
+Up-down notation is also gender-neutral.
+In English the gender neutral word *sibling* (sister/brother) is well-known; however, *nibling* (niece/nephew) and *pibling* (aunt/uncle) and other variants are less well-known.

+In summary convential language is better than up-down notation is the relations are simple.
+If they are more complicated, then up-down notation clearly wins.
+How often have you hear people talk of their great-great-great-great grandfather, only to ask yourself:
+"How many greats was that?
+However, 6-up makes it clear.
+I get annoyed when you hear sentences like: "the number of atoms in the universe is 100-million-million-million-million-million-million-million-million-million-million-million-million-million".
+Saying 1 followed by 80 zeroes or 10<sup>80</sup> if the audience can remember their hish school mathematics.

+If you do want to specify the sex of a relative, as many genealogist do, then words like aunt are superior to my female 2-up-1-down, and "nephew" is shorter than my male 1-up-2-down.
+A good compomise is to use a mixture of English names and up-down notation: choosing the one that is brief, unambiguous and easy to understand.
+The [Table of Consanguinity](files/TableOfConsanguinityLandscape.pdf) (source [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity)) will help to learn the up-down system.
+.

 <h2> Why so few open access journals?</h2>